 The double major is the awarding of one degree with two majors offered by one college/school.
 For instance, a student who completes majors in English and History earns one B.A. degree.
-A student who completes multiple majors with the same degree designation offered by different colleges/schools will be awarded dual degrees (p.
-4).
+A student who completes multiple majors with the same degree designation offered by different college/schools will be awarded dual degrees (http://catalog.wvu.edu/undergraduate/degree_regulations/#Dual_Degrees).
 The completion of double or multiple majors must lead to the same degree and can only be achieved simultaneously.
 Students must be accepted into each major and fulfill all requirements of each major in addition to satisfying all University requirements.
 Students who complete multiple majors within one degree will be awarded one degree, and the transcript will list the degree and each major.